Using 2FA API

 Templates describe the message body with the PIN placeholder that is sent to end users.
 The PIN placeholder, \{\{pin\}\}

 , must be in the text of the message.
-You can also configure how the PIN appears, as well as some channel and sender-specific parameters.
+You can configure how the PIN appears, as well as some channel and sender-specific parameters.

 Request body example: